-Let’s Talk Junior Video Editor Holly demonstrates her newly acquired editing skills with her first full length edit for Focus Bikes.
+Let’s Talk Junior Editor demonstrates their newly acquired editing skills with her first full length edit for Focus Bikes.

 When I was challenged to create a full length edit of our films for Focus Bike’s Ambassador Challenge to demonstrate all that I had learnt during my first three months at Let’s Talk, it was a (metaphorical) bull that I had to grab by the horns.
 This my story of how I approached the editing project …

 In my video I wanted my edit to be more personal and share the stories of the riders, their emotions and the challenges they faced rather than the bikes themselves.

 I started with a ‘sync pull’ of each interview, then selected the answers I liked the most and arranged them into an order that flowed.
 I wanted to create an edit that told the story of the contestants’ challenges and captured their emotions, as opposed to concentrating on the bikes.
 I had to edit the audio and add audio transitions to keep the answers short and sweet and ensure a smooth, natural feel.
 I then went through the ‘G.V’s’ and chose the most fitting clips to tell the story.